audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

 --------------------------------------------------------------------------------

-2. Changes in version 1.3.6a4
+2. Changes in version 1.3.6a5

 Interface:
-        * New Preference: Default View Mode, to choose type of waveform, spectrum or pitch view for new tracks
-        * Note Track: experimental support is now enabled by defining USE_MIDI in config*, but does not build out-of-the-box on Windows
+        * Note Track now builds on Windows
-        * Bug fixes for linked audio and label tracks; now supports label shifting when changing speed and generating tones
+        * Fixes/improvements for linked audio and label tracks (one desynchronisation bug remains when pasting audio into a greater number of tracks than were copied); now supports label shifting when changing pitch and tempo
+        * Added full label pasting support: now possible to paste multiple labels, region labels and labels with audio, and correct label text is now pasted

 Import / Export:
-        * Improvements/fixes for AAC exports including new M4A
-           filter for compatibility with iTunes; RealAudio export temporarily removed
-        * Improved refresh of on-demand loading; fixed a phantom on-demand progress bar when time-shifting clips
+        * Added full "on-demand" support (now with minimum file length of 30 seconds): clicking moves summary calculation point; supports split and merge of stereo tracks;
+           incompletely summarised tracks resume summary loading
+           automatically upon import; Status Bar progress indication

 Effects:
-        * Experimental support for LV2 plug-in architecture on Linux and Mac, but operation may be buggy; no LV2 support yet on Windows, because the required slv2 library currently does. not build
+        * Fixed a bug where previewing Equalization curves more than once previewed the unmodified audio
+        * Improvements to DTMF generator

+Miscellaneous:
+        * Improved support for working with audio in excess of 2^31 samples (about 13.5 hours at 44100 Hz); some accessibility improvements

 --------------------------------------------------------------------------------